Christopher T. Cross

 University Distinguished Teaching Professor, Professor of Mathematics and of Public Affairs, The University of Texas at Austin

-Treisman is the founder and executive director of the University of Texas’ Charles A. Dana Center.
+Treisman is University Distinguished Teaching Professor, professor of mathematics and professor of public affairs at The University of Texas at Austin.
+He is the founder and executive director of the University’s Charles A. Dana Center, which works on the equity-minded improvement of American mathematics and science education at scale.
 He serves on the boards of many entrepreneurial nonprofit organizations committed to strengthening American mathematics and science education.
 He was named a MacArthur Fellow (1992-97) for his work on nurturing minority student high achievement in mathematics.
 In 2006, he was named Scientist of the Year by the Harvard Foundation for his contributions to mathematics.
 He is a Fellow of the American Association for the Advancement of Science.